Sexual Bullying Disrupts Childhood

 - Have sexual conversations by text or online.

-Images or videos may continue to be shared long after the initial sexual abuse has stopped.
+The exchange of these images or videos may continue long after the initial sexual abuse has stopped.

 How to talk to children about the risks of sexting – and what you can do to protect them

 It may feel awkward, but it’s important to explain to children the risks of sexting, how to stay safe and remind them they can talk to you if something ever makes them feel scared or uncomfortable.

 What is sexting?

 Sexting is when someone shares sexual, naked or semi-naked images or videos of themselves or others, or sends sexually explicit messages.